 Do we have to choose the treatment and control with same trends?
 How we define same trends?
 To what extent that we can say it’s a same trend?

 Buyer and Reporter?

+Can the trend of several counties represent the trend of the state?
+When analyze the trend of a state, why do we need to analyze counties instead of the state as a whole?